ejbyne/rails-instagram/README.md

 The app has evolved into somewhat of a homage to my beagle dog Henry, with the intention that it is used for my family and friends to share, like and comment on photos of him on the site!

 The app has a user authentication system, including the ability to sign in with Facebook.
+Uploaded pictures are stored on AWS S3.

 The live version can be viewed [here](https://henrygram.herokuapp.com).